 For more options, read my recommendations for Top Attractions in Bangkok!

 How to get around: Bangkok’s traffic is infamous, but fortunately there is good public transport.
 The Airport Rail Link will take you into the city center in 30 minutes and connect to the BTS SkyTrain and MRT Subway to go anywhere you need to go.
 If you are in a hurry and adventurous, you can grab a motorcycle taxi for the last mile.
-Car taxis are supposed to use the meter, so insist on it and avoid shady operators.
-Uber is available and reliable, but is not as common as in other cities, so plan for some extra time!
+Car taxis are supposed to use the meter, so insist on it and avoid shady operators. grab for ride hailing is available and reliable, but is not as common as in other cities, so plan for some extra time!
 The picturesque tuk tuks are still around and most useful for a holiday picture – they are slow, unsafe and expensive compared to the alternatives!
 Find out more details in my overview How to get around Bangkok!